-- Elgin Heritage Park – the park in Surrey has remained open throughout the pandemic (although not Stewart Farm which is the historic site at the park which has been closed for a number of weeks).
+- Elgin Heritage Park – the park in Surrey has remained open throughout the pandemic (although Stewart Farm which is the historic site at the park has been operating under limited conditions).

-- Inter River Park in North Vancouver – the sports fields have been closed, but all the walking and hiking trails remain popular with both people and dogs.
+- Inter River Park in North Vancouver – the sports fields were closed for a while, but all the walking and hiking trails have remained both open and popular with both people and dogs.

 - John Hendry Park in Vancouver – Trout Lake is still open for people to walk around.
 The Trout Lake Farmers Market is also now open for the season on Saturdays.

 - Kitsilano in Vancouver – the ocean-front park and beach remain open.

 - Lighthouse Park – the parking lot at this West Vancouver park was closed for a number of weeks, which greatly limited accessibility and the number of people visiting.
 The parking lot, however, has since reopened.